 Always ask your doctor or other medical professional when taking herbs or essential oils for health.
 This post is for general information only.

 From cosmetics to teas, lavender has hundreds of applications.
-I use it in many natural pest control recipes, as well as craft projects.
+It’s wonderful in fresh or dried floral arrangements, and lovely in potpourri.
+I use it to keep bugs away, as well as in craft projects and personal care, such as:

 How do you use lavender?
-Did I miss something you'd like to know?
+Have you grown it in your garden?
 Share your questions and comments below.

 This post is by Amber Bradshaw of My Homestead Life.